 Aimbridge Hospitality ("Aimbridge") manages the Hotel, along with its five-level parking garage, under certain Hotel management agreement ("HMA") with Operating.
 The term of the management agreement is for an initial period of ten years commencing on the February 3, 2017 date and automatically renews for successive one (1) year periods, to not exceed five years in the aggregate, subject to certain conditions.
-Under the terms on the HMA, base management fee payable to Aimbridge shall be one and seven-tenths percent (1.70%) of total Hotel revenue.
+Under the terms on the HMA, base management fee ("Basic Fee") payable to Aimbridge shall be one and seven-tenths percent (1.70%) of total Hotel revenue.
+In addition to the Basic Fee, Aimbridge shall be entitled to an annual incentive fee for each fiscal year equal to ten percent (10%) of the amount by which Gross Operating Profit in the current fiscal year exceeds the previous fiscal year's Gross Operating Profit.

-In addition to the operations of the Hotel, the Company also generates income from the ownership of real estate.
+In addition to the operations of the Hotel, the Company also generates income from the ownership of real estate and investments in marketable securities.
 Properties include apartment complexes, commercial real estate, and three single-family houses as strategic investments.
 The properties are located throughout the United States, but are concentrated in Texas and Southern California.
 The Company also has investments in unimproved real property.
 All of the Company's residential rental properties are managed in-house.